 Since the early 2000s, the FXBVillage Model has been widely evaluated, and has demonstrated a real impact on children’s social and health outcomes.
 Highlights of various external evaluations include:

 • In 2014, an external evaluation of the FXBVillage program in Uganda conducted by the Oxford Poverty & Human development Initiative has highlighted that former beneficiaries are multidimensionally less poor than their peers, even three years after they graduated from the program.
-The dimensions in which former FXB beneficiaries are better off are house and land ownership, savings, access to child immunization, to food diversity and to improved water sources as per the definition given by the Joint Monitoring Program of the WHO/UNICEF.
+The dimensions in which former FXB beneficiaries are better off are house and land ownership, savings, access to child immunization, to food diversity and to improved water sources as per the definition given by the WHO/UNICEF Joint Monitoring Program.

 Download the full report here: FXBVillage Semuto – Uganda – OPHI 2014.